 The top bar is wired as two independent sets of three, so you'll have four wires for that one.
-The side bars have only two wires since they are each one complete circuit.
-This is a big step!
+The sidebars have only two wires since they are each one complete circuit.
 Here's how the top should look now:

 3. Wire the circuit

-I recommend taking the board off of your work surface and leaning it up against something.
-This will help protect the light sockets from any accidental damage:
+I recommend taking the board off your work surface and leaning it against something.
+That will help protect the light sockets from any accidental damage:

 Note the wires showing through the board.

 Let's talk about wiring and safety for a moment.